Information

 Biosimilar products

-Biological medicines or "biosimilars" are medicines that are made, or derived from, a biological source.
+Biological medicines are medicines that are made, or derived from, a biological source.
 They are complex, with inherent variability in their structure.

 A biosimilar is a biological medicine which is highly similar to another biological medicine already licensed for use (the reference product).
 It will have been shown not to have any clinically meaningful differences from the originator biological medicine in terms of quality, safety and efficacy.